fabioeloi/qemu-micropython/ROADMAP_STATUS.md

 - Enhanced build scripts to handle split firmware files
 - Updated README with better setup and troubleshooting information
 - Added better error handling and debugging output

+## Milestone Summaries

+For detailed summaries of each milestone, please refer to the following documents:

+- [v1.1.0 Milestone Summary](docs/milestone_v1.1.0_summary.md) - Debugging and QEMU Integration